Así es la sostenibilidad en Alianza Team | ¡Conócenos!

 How are we executing our commitment in health and nutrition?

-We are interested in impacting the nutritional status of our direct and indirect consumers, which is why we are looking for:
+We are interested in impacting the nutritional status of our direct and indirect consumers, which is why we are looking to:

 1. Evaluate the nutritional profiles of the Colombian population and their state of health (COPEN studies which collect a wide range of information regarding health and lifestyle data with statistical significance and representativeness.
 The relationship between nutritional profiles and some non-communicable diseases (diabetes, overweight,etc) is evaluated in COPEN).